oxai/intersectional_gpt2/README.md

-# README
+# How True is GPT-2?

-We include the supplementary material relevant to the paper, “How True is GPT-2?
-An Empirical Analysis of Intersectional Occupational Biases.”
-We include two folders: one containing code and the other containing relevant data files.
+We include the supplementary material relevant to the paper, `How True is GPT-2?
+An Empirical Analysis of Intersectional Occupational Biases.` We include two folders: one containing code and the other containing relevant data files.

 ## Code
 We include the following iPython notebooks.
 Each of the iPython notebooks are organized